Janesh7/CPP_DSA/13. Recursion/readme.md

 - take the whole string and start removing elements 1 by 1 and including & excluding them each time
 - take the whole string and empty output string in start , start including excluding elements
 - logic exactly same as before

+## Lec 8 - Phone keypad problem

+Similiar to the previous question.. but does have backtracking gist aswell

+Approach

+- Similar to prev question, but
+- here we have a mapping , it is an array of string, each index corresponding to its resp string on the dial pad.
+- Same base case
+- REMEMBER to extract the number out of the string (for index) by subtracting the char by '0'
+- get the string and iterate through it
+- while iterating int the for loop:
+-   FIRST: push the char and
+-   solve the function
+-   SECOND: BACKTRACK to the previous step as u dont want the same string to be for the other, check the tree (ex.
+We have done for all the char for 'a' but now to do the same for 'b' we dont need a, so pop it ), POP THE PREV ELEMENT